Three-time All-Pro CB Patrick Peterson retires with Cardinals after 13 NFL seasons

 He was also a special teams standout early in his career, returning four punts for touchdowns as a rookie, which tied an NFL record.

-Peterson became a free agent after the 2020 season and signed with Minnesota, playing two seasons with the Vikings.
-He last played in the NFL in 2023 with the Pittsburgh Steelers.
+After his decade with the Cardinals, Peterson spent two seasons with the Vikings and last played in the NFL in 2023 with the Pittsburgh Steelers.
 He finished his career with 652 tackles and 36 interceptions — including at least one in all 13 seasons.

+Peterson said he’s enjoyed the past year away from the game, spending more time with his family and golfing with friends.
+Now he’s ready for the next phase of his career, which he hopes will be in the media world.

+“I want to get behind the camera and express my thoughts,” Peterson said.
+“Being able to give the fans, the viewers, something they may not know about the game.
+That’s what I want to do because I still love the game dearly.”

 AP NFL: https://apnews.com/hub/nfl